scratch-api/scratch-api.github.io/docs/API/existing-libraries.md

-There exist a number of pre-existing libraries for interacting with the scratch API
+There are a number of pre-existing libraries for interacting with the scratch API

 !!! warning